UniversalDependencies/docs/_2016-09-05--06-prague/postags.md

     The functional approach is not banned though, if there is no better way (reportedly Turkic languages).
     See below for more details.
   * Main verbs vs. auxiliary verbs.
 In many languages, (some of) the auxiliary verbs may also be used as main verbs.
-Their form usually does not differ, so the `AUX` tag can only be inferred from the syntactic relation `aux`.
+Their paradigm may be defective but the forms they have usually do not distinguish auxiliary usage from full-verb usage, so the `AUX` tag can only be inferred from the syntactic relation `aux`.
-    There is no reasonable solution similar to the `PRON`/`DET` proposal, therefore we propose remove the `AUX` tag from v2.
+    There is no reasonable solution similar to the `PRON`/`DET` proposal, therefore we propose to remove the `AUX` tag from v2.
+    If it is desirable to keep the morphological distinction in a treebank (e.g. because a verb is _only_ auxiliary in a language, and it differs morphologically from normal verbs), the language-specific feature `VerbType=Aux` (or `Mod` or `Cop`) can be used, but there will be no dedicated POS tag.